Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 ### Thermophysics included
 - 1-dimensional heat diffusion in depth direction
 - Self-shadowing: Local shadows casted by topography
-- Self-heating: Re-absorption of scatterd and radiated photons by surrounding facets.
-Only sigle scattering is implemented.
+- Self-heating: Re-absorption of scattered and radiated photons by surrounding facets.
+Only single scattering is implemented.

-### Thermophysics to be implemted
+### Thermophysics to be implemented
 - Surface roughness (smaller than facets of the shape model)

 ### Example